Suzanne Aubert

-Suzanne Aubert (19 June 1835 – 1 October 1926), better known to many by her cleric name Sister Mary Joseph or Mother Aubert, was a Catholic sister who started a home for orphans and the under-privileged in Jerusalem, New Zealand on the Whanganui River in 1885.
+Suzanne Aubert (19 June 1835 – 1 October 1926), better known to many by her religious name Mary Joseph or "Mother Aubert", was a French religious sister who started a home for orphans and the under-privileged in Jerusalem, New Zealand on the Whanganui River in 1885.
 Aubert first came to New Zealand in 1860 and formed the Congregation of the Holy Family to educate Māori children.
 She founded a religious order, the Daughters of Our Lady of Compassion in 1892.
 Aubert later started two hospitals in Wellington; the first, St Joseph's Home for the Incurables in 1900, and Our Lady's Home of Compassion in 1907.

 Aubert devoted her life to helping others.
 Her work took her from France to Auckland then to Hawke’s Bay, to the Whanganui River and finally to Wellington.
-And along the way, she founded a new Catholic congregation, cared for children and the sick, by skilfully combining Māori medicine and Pākehā science, and wrote books in Māori, English and French adding significantly to a higher cultural understanding and literary heritage.
+And along the way, she founded a new Catholic congregation, cared for children and the sick, by skilfully combining rongoā and Pākehā science, and wrote books in te reo Māori, English and French adding significantly to a higher cultural understanding and literary heritage.